-24 Gunnels Wood, between the A1(M) and the town centre, is by far the largest employment site in Stevenage.
+Page Ref No Objectio n No Policy / Para Proposed Change Date the change was proposed to be made by active travel, public transport or more efficient use of the car.
+Gunnels Wood, between the A1(M) and the town centre, is by far the largest employment site in Stevenage.
 The area is made up of a large range of businesses, from small and medium businesses through to some very large employers including GlaxoSmithKline (GSK) and MBDA.
 Around 19,000 employees work on the estate for approximately 300 different businesses and it is set to intensify as part of the Local Plan.

-25 The concentration of this many people, makes it an ideal area to target travel behaviour change through a range of travel planning measures.
+The concentration of this many people, makes it an ideal area to target travel behaviour change through a range of travel planning measures.
 Major employers in this area, including GSK, are already part of the SmartGo Stevenage scheme, which offers a range of travel benefits and services to help make travel cheaper and easier for employees.

-26 The strategy is to concentrate infrastructure and behavioural influence initiatives in these concentrated areas of employment, which include the Council office in Stevenage.
+The strategy is to concentrate infrastructure and behavioural influence initiatives in these concentrated areas of employment, which include the Council office in Stevenage.
 There are some significant mobility benefits to be had in this way, and a strong evidential basis already in the UK for the effectiveness of this.

-Education Travel Planning
+Education Travel Planning Existing Situation

-27 With regards to education trips, the Hertfordshire 2015 Household Survey shows that 40% of trips (all school ages) are made by car and the remaining 60% by non-car modes.

-Figure 4.4 Mode of Travel for Education Trips (All School Ages)

-28 Short car trips have the greatest propensity to change to active travel.
+Page Ref No Objectio n No Policy / Para Proposed Change Date the change was proposed With regards to education trips, the Hertfordshire 2015 Household Survey shows that 40% of trips (all school ages) are made by car and the remaining 60% by non-car modes.
+Figure 4.4 - Mode of Travel for Education Trips (All School Ages) (as ED127, page 20) Short car trips have the greatest propensity to change to active travel.
 The short educational trips (under 3 miles) make up the vast majority of education related trips (over 70%) and, 30% of these are currently made by car.
 Therefore, any shift away from the car for these trips would have a positive effect on travel, particularly in the morning peak period.

-Figure 4.5 Mode of Travel for Education Trips under 3 miles

-29 The Mobility Strategy for Stevenage will focus on encouraging a change in behaviour away from the car for education trips.
-There is a good evidential base(2) for the effectiveness and benefits of education related interventions on school related travel, to the extent that positive behavioural initiatives can have a substantial effect on the propensity to travel to school by healthy and sustainable means.
-The strategy is to promote a plethora of measures, including:
+Figure 4.5 - Mode of Travel for Education Trips under 3 miles (as ED127, page 21) The Transport Strategy for Stevenage will focus on encouraging a change in behaviour away from the car for education trips.
+There is a good evidential base 2 for the effectiveness and benefits of education related interventions on school related travel, to the extent that positive behavioural initiatives can have a substantial effect on the propensity to travel to school by healthy and sustainable means.
+The strategy is to promote a plethora of measures, including: • Development and enforcement of School Travel Plans;

-- Development and enforcement of School Travel Plans; - Bikeability cycle training in schools; and - Continued development of education facilities within easy access by non-car modes.

-DfT Modeshift STARS; NICE Guidance "What can local authorities achieve by encouraging walking and cycling"; Living Streets "Making the Case for Investment in the Walking Environment, A Review of the Evidence"
+2 DfT Modeshift STARS; NICE Guidance "What can local authorities achieve by encouraging walking and cycling"; Living Streets "Making the Case for Investment in the Walking Environment, A Review of the Evidence"